pip-webui/pip-webui-tutorial/README.md

 This sample demonstrates step-by-step creation of non-trivial Line-of-Business application using [Pip.WebUI framework](http://www.github.com/pip-webui/pip-webui).

+The application pretends to provide a tool to manage IoT nodes that measure air polution in certain area, like a plant.
+It contains only 2 screens:
+1. List of IoT nodes with their location and status information
+2. Latest events occured with the IoT nodes: changing locations, on/off events, low battery warnings, critical failures/no data

-The standard application functionality like navigation, signin/signup, user settings, help and notifications will be provided out of the box by Pip.WebUI.
-In addition to that, the application will contain 2 custom pages: list of IoT nodes and various maintenance events associated with them.
+Standard application functionality like navigation, signin/signup, user settings, help and notifications will be provided out of the box by Pip.WebUI.

-TBD: Add picture(s) that demonstrate main application screens
+Todo: Add picture(s) that demonstrate the main application screens

+Let's get started

 - Step 1.
 [Create application structure](step1/Readme.md)
 - Step 2.
 [Include pip-webui components](step2/Readme.md)